uzairleo/nasa_apod_app/README.md

 ### Caching

-GetStorage is used for caching the first 10 APODs to provide offline access.
+GetStorage is used for caching the APODs to provide offline access .

 ## Commit History